eduwass/iterm2-settings/README.md

 ## Setup
 1. Install [iTerm2](https://www.iterm2.com/)
-2. In `iTerm > Preferences` activate `Load preferences from custom folder... and point to a folder
+2. In `iTerm > Preferences` activate `Load preferences from custom folder...` and point to a folder
 ![setup](setup.png)

-2. Clone this repo into that folder
+2. Clone this repo into that folder (overwrite)

 ## Usage
 ### Basic Hotkeys